mayur4279/Interview-questions/AWS/IAM.md

 ## 15. Your organization is migrating on-premises applications to AWS.
 How would you ensure a seamless transition for user authentication and authorization using AWS IAM?

-1. Use AWS Directory Service to integrate on-premises Active Directory with AWS.
-2. Implement AWS Single Sign-On (SSO) for unified access management.
-3. Use IAM roles and policies to manage permissions based on existing on-premises roles.
-4. Test thoroughly to ensure all users have the appropriate access and that authentication is working correctly.
+1. first, i will users
+2. Second, i will create seperate groups for the users.
+3. third, based on exiting on-primises roles i will assign them policies such as for the group of developers i will only give the access of ec2 service.
+4. monitoration of all users using cloudtrail.
 ---

 ## 16. Your organization has adopted AWS Organizations to manage multiple AWS accounts.
 How would you enforce IAM best practices and policies across these accounts efficiently?

-1. Use Service Control Policies (SCPs) to enforce permission boundaries at the organization level.
-2. Centralize IAM management using AWS Organizations.
+1. Create seperate Centralize IAM management for service.
-3. Implement AWS Control Tower to automate the setup of a secure and compliant multi-account environment.
-4. Regularly review and audit IAM policies and permissions across all accounts.
+2. Add new policies day by day.
-5. Use AWS Config and AWS CloudTrail for continuous monitoring and compliance checks.
+3. Our organization use  AWS CloudTrail for continuous monitoring and compliance checks.

 ---